rses-datascience/DataSurgeries/README.md

 If you want to work with these notebooks on your own computer, you have two options:

-1. By downloading [one-off zip file](https://github.com/rses-datascience/DataSurgeries/archive/master.zip), which contains everything up to this point.
-You'll have to re-download the file to get updates.

-2. **[Recommended]** Use [Git](https://git-scm.com/) to clone the repository to your computer.
-Once Git is installed, open a terminal, and type:
+1. ***Recommended.*** Use [Git](https://git-scm.com/) to 'clone' the repository to your computer.
+You can either use your favourite [Git Client](https://git-scm.com/downloads/guis), or open a terminal and run:

     `git clone https://github.com/rses-datascience/DataSurgeries.git path/to/where/you/want/to/save/it`

-    To clone the respository on your computer.
-To get updates in future, open a terminal windoe, `cd` into the directory where you cloned the repository, and and run `git pull` to get all updates from the web.
+    To get updates in future, open a terminal window, `cd` into the directory where you cloned the repository, and and run `git pull` to synchronise your local copy with the web.

+2. Download a [one-off zip file](https://github.com/rses-datascience/DataSurgeries/archive/master.zip), which contains everything up to this point.
+You'll have to re-download the file to get updates in future.